Free — no credit card required

 Under state law, fines imposed without proper procedure are not enforceable — regardless of whether you committed the violation.

-The HOA must prove they followed every step.
-You don't have to prove anything.
+One procedural defect is all it takes.
+The HOA must prove they followed every step — you don't have to prove anything.

 "HOA tried to fine me $500 for painting my door.
 No hearing, no proper notice.
 Fine voided."